efchatz/Covert-C2/README.md

 Regarding the extension installation, we will need the ``` background.js ``` and ``` manifest.json ``` files.
 Before proceeding with the installation, it should be mentioned there is a different behavior in Chrome and MSEdge.
 MSEdge can load extensions from anywhere without any issues.
 However, when the malicious extension is installed and the user opens the browser, the browser popups a message named "Turn off extensions in developer mode." with a highlighted blue button that when it clicked it disables the malicious extension.
 This can be bypassed with the usage of "headless" mode which will be explained later on.

 On the other hand, Chrome is restricted when trying to install extensions outside of the Chrome store.
 For instance, when using the "--load-extension" flag to load the malicious extension, when the user or the process terminates, Chrome deletes the complete folder of the loaded extension.
 To achieve installation and bypass this issue, a legitimate pre-installed extension must be replaced with the malicious one, e.g., nmmhkkegccagdldgiimedpiccmgmieda, with the files of the malicious extension (background.js and manifest.json).
-The latter step and the "--load-extension" flag are needed to be used to assure that Chrome will not delete the malicious extension.
+The latter step and the "--load-extension" flag are needed to be used to ensure that Chrome will not delete the malicious extension.

 #### Native App
 Native app can be installed by simply storing the ``` native_app.exe ```, the ``` native_app.json ```, and the ``` libcurl.dll ``` files in a directory with user access, say AppData.
 The Dll ``` libcurl.dll ``` is needed from the native app to communicate with HTTP/3.
 Of course, this communication can be done with say, HTTP/1.
-So, by altering the code, the ``` libcurl.dll ``` usage is not nessesary.
+So, by altering the code, the ``` libcurl.dll ``` usage is not necessary.
 However, ``` libcurl.dll ``` is available here for download [https://curl.se/download.html](https://curl.se/download.html).

 Then, a new registry entry is required for the extension to be able to communicate with the native app.
 So, a new entry in ``` HKEY_CURRENT_USER\SOFTWARE\Google\Chrome\NativeMessagingHosts\NEW ENTRY NAME ``` and add as a path the directory that ``` native_app.json ``` resides.